maikl251/Feodor/README.md

 ➤ Configurations with Q-networks that implement the mechanism of logical-reflexive generation of reasoning chains:
 - similar file renaming (the project logic uses the name of the main file, q.py)

+➤ The final versions of the code modules have the prefix ¬¬_f and take the following form: lem1_f, main_menu_f, morph_singleton_f, q_f, vae_f with the .py extension (the work is described in Automated Text Processing and Generation System Based on VAE and Q-Networks (Part 4): Final Integration and Optimization).
+For correct operation, the prefix ¬¬_f must be removed and the filenames changed to the standard form, e.g., lem1.py, q.py, vae.py...

 > Warning: Always create file backups.
 Using Git for version control is highly recommended.